- Asset Management

 - Actively monitor suspect structures over time to assess safe load carrying capacity where major repairs or replacement are not financially feasible.

 - Prioritize major maintenance actions based upon objective condition assessments.

 The process of asset management for large civil structures supports the optimization of the capital base – driving the most bang for the buck invested.
 With a heightened focus on optimizing asset performance (for both public and private entities), there is also a significant new role in the asset management process for chief financial officers, risk specialists, and cost accountants.

 Finally, we wish to bring to your attention the following statement from the 2011 AASHTO Manual for Bridge Evaluation (MBE) Chapter 8:

 The actual performance of most bridges is more favorable than conventional theory dictates.
 When a structure’s computed theoretical safe load capacity or remaining fatigue life is less than desirable, it may be beneficial to the bridge owner to take advantage of some of the bridge’s inherent extra capacity that may have been ignored in conventional calculations.

 This statement provides support for the importance of using advanced condition assessment technologies before expensive decisions on repair or replacement are made.

-For more information on how LifeSpan Technologies can help your organization optimize asset management, see our Technologies page on this website, then contact us to start the process of driving better asset performance.
+And for more information on how LifeSpan Technologies can help your organization optimize structural management, see our Technologies page on this website, then contact us to start the process of driving better structural performance.